documentationfor yFiles for HTML 3.0.0.1

 Minimum Cost Flow Problem

-The minimum-cost flow problem is an optimization problem to find the cheapest possible way of sending a certain amount of flow through a network with capacities and costs.
+The minimum-cost flow problem is an optimization problem to find the least expensive way to send a specific amount of flow through a network that has capacity and cost constraints.

 Top